Micheldever railway station

 Micheldever railway station, in the village of Micheldever Station, serves Micheldever (approximately 2 mi to the south) and the surrounding area in Hampshire, England.
-It is a flint building with an added veranda.
-The station is on the South West Main Line, 58 mi 4 chain down the line from towards Southampton and is managed by South Western Railway.
-The station is near the A303 Basingstoke to Andover road approximately 2.5 mi from the village.
+It is a two-storey flint building with a canopy on all four sides.
+The station is on the South West Main Line, 58 mi 4 chain down the line from towards Southampton, and is managed by South Western Railway.

 History

-It was originally called "Andover Road" until Andover got its own station.
-Following the construction of the station, a cluster of houses and small shops (including the Canada Stores) were attracted to the area, creating the village known as Micheldever Station.
-No shops remain, though there is a tyre merchant and trailer supplier trading there.
+The station was originally named "Andover Road" until Andover got its own station.
+Following the construction of the station, a cluster of houses and small shops was built, creating the village known as Micheldever Station.
+No shops remain, though there is a tyre merchant and trailer supplier trading there and a pub opposite the station.

-Electrification

-Just prior to electrification of the line in 1967 the track layout was changed when the two side platforms were replaced by an island platform between the tracks.
+Just prior to electrification of the line in 1967, the track layout was changed: the two side platforms were replaced by an island platform between the tracks.

 Service patterns

-Generally a train leaves hourly in each direction.
+Generally, a train leaves hourly in each direction.
 Trains towards London Waterloo call at Basingstoke, Farnborough (Main) (Mondays-Saturdays only), Woking (every day) and Clapham Junction (Sundays only).

-Trains towards Portsmouth Harbour call at Winchester, Eastleigh, Hedge End, Botley, Fareham, Portchester, Cosham, Hilsea, Fratton and Portsmouth and Southsea.
-On Sundays they call at Winchester, Shawford (every two hours) and Eastleigh, where the train divides:

-The front part of the train runs to Poole, calling at Southampton Airport Parkway, Southampton Central, Totton, Ashurst New Forest, Beaulieu Road, Brockenhurst, Sway, New Milton, Hinton Admiral, Christchurch, Pokesdown and Bournemouth.
+Trains towards Portsmouth Harbour call at Winchester, Eastleigh, Hedge End, Botley, Fareham, Portchester, Cosham, Hilsea, Fratton and Portsmouth & Southsea.
+On Sundays they call at Winchester, Shawford (every two hours) and Eastleigh, where the train divides: the front part runs to Poole, calling at Southampton Airport Parkway, Southampton Central, Totton, Ashurst New Forest, Beaulieu Road, Brockenhurst, Sway, New Milton, Hinton Admiral, Christchurch, Pokesdown and Bournemouth.
 The rear part of the train travels to Portsmouth as described above.